docker-solr/docker-solr/README.md

 For detailed information about the virtual/transfer sizes and individual layers of each of the above supported tags, please see [the `solr/tag-details.md` file](https://github.com/docker-library/docs/blob/master/solr/tag-details.md) in [the `docker-library/docs` GitHub repo](https://github.com/docker-library/docs).

-# What is Apache Solr?
+# What is Apache Solr™?

-Apache Solr™ is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
+Apache Solr is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
 Solr powers the search and navigation features of many of the world's largest internet sites.

 Learn more on [Solr's homepage](http://lucene.apache.org/solr/) and in the [Solr Reference Guide](https://www.apache.org/dyn/closer.cgi/lucene/solr/ref-guide/).